zarizi07/zarizi07/README.md

 - 👀 I’m interested in Embedded Software Development
 - 🌱 I’m currently learning Machine Learning

 I am using this GitHub repo for my personal coding projects.
-Of course they are set to Private!
+My personal projects code are currently set to Private.

 <!---
 zarizi07/zarizi07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.